BRaVa-genetics/universal-saige/walkthrough/README.md

 `bash download_resources.sh --saige-image --plink --singularity`

 ## Step 0
 To start we must generate the sparse genetic relatedness matrix (GRM) and processed plink files for usage in variance ratio estimation during step 1.
 While this step may take several hours to run, it only has to be executed once per biobank/cohort.

-Step 0 supports (genotype data, plink format), (exome data, vcf format) and (exome data, plink format) as inputs although we reccomend the usage of (genotype, plink format) in order to reduce runtime and maximise the number of independent sites.
+Step 0 supports (genotype data, plink format), (exome data, VCF format) and (exome data, plink format) as inputs although we reccomend the usage of (genotype, plink format) in order to reduce runtime and maximise the number of independent sites.

 For this step we recommend using a larger machine - most functions in this step are parallelised across CPU cores and will benefit from high RAM.

 To begin, clone the latest version of universal-saige